neunhoef/shuntingyard/Design.md

 Note that `#` is the comment character and is thus not available for identifiers.

+Note that `/` is a valid identifier character and thus `a/b` is a single token.
+For division one has to write `a / b` instead.

 Alternatively, an expression is a **function expression**, which has